The64thGamer/cheeseepedia/content/transcriptions/roast-beef-sandwich-and-a-pizza.md

 **Billy Bob:**

 Yeah I guess I better.
 I just hope the Looney Bird don't become some kinda Gas-O-Holic.
-Hey Looney Bird, its time for your favorite part of the show! (excitedly)
+Hey Looney Bird, its time for your favorite part of the show!

 **Looney Bird:**